 The course reflects the most recent NEBOSH syllabus update (November 2015) adapting regulatory changes, research and the latest thinking of health & safety in the modern workplace.

-Upon completion of the NEBOSH National Diploma you will have the skills and knowledge to operate as a competent health and safety practitioner, with the ability to;
+Upon completion of the NEBOSH National Diploma learners will have the skills and knowledge to operate as competent health and safety practitioners, with the ability to;

 This unit provides an in-depth understanding of the key areas for managing health and safety, covering moral, economic and societal drivers, health & safety law and health & safety management systems.